aarushixsingh/aarushixsingh/README.md

 > *"I admire nature a lot and hence, I like to photograph the little things in nature."*

-When I'm not training models or reading papers, you'll find me capturing macro shots of wildflowers and dewdrops, or writing on my wellness blog about mental and physical balance.
+When I'm not training models or reading papers, you'll find me capturing macro shots of wildflowers and dewdrops, or writing on my [wellness blog](https://serenitystarline.blogspot.com) about mental and physical balance.
 I believe a calm mind builds sharper AI.

-📖 Read my thoughts at [serenitystarline.blogspot.com](https://serenitystarline.blogspot.com)

 ---